 PUAEME001 – Provide Emergency Care

-This unit applies to all public safety workers who are required to provide initial life-saving emergency care at an incident.
-It is not designed for workers whose primary response role is one of emergency care, first aid or pre-hospital care.
+The course is delivered in line with the Australian Resuscitation Council guidelines and applies to all workers or members of the community who may be required to provide CPR in the event of an emergency.
+This unit is not designed for workers whose primary response role is one of emergency care, first aid or pre-hospital care.

 No licensing, legislative, regulatory or certification requirements apply to this unit at the time of publication.

 - Identify need for emergency care

 - Ensure personal safety of carer and casualty

 - Reassure casualty

 - Assess casualty and implement emergency care procedures